Dhanashri-Patil26/Sales-Insights-AtliQ-Hardware/README.md

 # 📊 Sales Insights Data Analysis – AtliQ Hardware

-> A Power BI Sales Analytics project focused on transforming transactional sales data into meaningful business insights using **MySQL, Power Query, DAX and Power BI**.
+> A Power BI Sales Analytics project that transforms transactional sales data into meaningful business insights using **MySQL, Power Query, DAX and Power BI**.

 This project is based on the **AtliQ Hardware Sales Insights learning case study**.
-I used the learning material to understand the business problem, dataset and overall analytics workflow, while independently implementing the **data exploration, SQL analysis, data cleaning, data modeling, DAX measures, dashboard design and presentation**.
+I used the learning material to understand the business problem, dataset and analytics workflow, while independently implementing the **data exploration, SQL analysis, data cleaning, data modeling, DAX measures, dashboard design and presentation**.

 > **Transparency:** The original AtliQ Hardware business case and learning material are not my original creation.
 This repository represents my own practical implementation and portfolio presentation based on publicly available learning resources.